kenmo-pb/MenuManager/README.md

 ## Documentation

-Documentation is next on the to-do list!
+Full documentation is being written!

 For now, check out the [examples](./examples/) folder.